Circular Rosenzweig-Porter random matrix ensemble: Numerical evaluation

 \section{Numerical evaluation}

 The results below are obtained through a numerical evaluation of Eq.~\eqref{eq: dS} up to $t = \epsilon^2 / N^\gamma$ using the algorithm described Ref.~\cite{Forrester10} (Sec.
 11.2.1).
-This algorithm utilizes a different and numerically equivalent expression for of the stochastic equations \eqref{eq: dS}, given by
+This algorithm utilizes a different and numerically equivalent expression for the stochastic equation \eqref{eq: dS}, given by

 This description has the computational advantages that no decomposition $S = U^T U$ has to be made, and that $S(t)$ remains unitary even for finite $dt$.
 In the numerical evaluations, we average over at least $10^6$ eigenvalues or eigenstates.
 We take $\epsilon=1$ and $10^{4}$ time steps to reach $t = \epsilon^2 / N^\gamma$.
 Empirically, this time step turns out to be small enough for convergence of the results.
 We have validated that our results are visibly indistinguishable from results obtained when taking the number of time steps half as large, and found that no qualitative differences can be observed when taking the number of time steps an order of magnitude smaller.
 The numerical evaluation of Eq.~\eqref{eq: dS} requires diagonalization or matrix-matrix multiplications in each step, making it is computationally expensive.
 We therefore restricted to matrix dimensions $N\le1000$, which still provide sufficient numerical evidence for the claims of this work.